Timberwolves' Kyle Anderson: Questionable Wednesday

-Anderson (back) is questionable to play in Wednesday's matchup with the Mavericks.
+Anderson is questionable for Wednesday's game against the Pelicans due to back spasms.

-Anderson is questionable to miss his second straight game due to back spasms.
-Taurean Prince and Jaden McDaniels should see extended minutes if he's ruled out Wednesday.
+Anderson has recovered from his illness but is still questionable to miss his fifth straight game with a back injury.
+If he is ruled out Wednesday, his next opportunity to play is Friday's matchup with the Bucks.

 More News